 Obviously, the tone of the bio depends on where it will appear.

-2 – On the other hand, if writing a bio for a trade journal or a speaking engagement your focus might be on your years of experience, expertise and education.
+- On the other hand, if writing a bio for a trade journal or a speaking engagement, your focus might be on your years of experience, expertise, and education.

-Here’s a snapshot of my current “folksy” bio desperately needing a makeover:
+Here’s a snapshot of my 5-year-old “folksy” bio desperately needing a makeover:

 No matter what the audience or the tone, there are a few things to remember that will make writing your bio easier.

-The easiest way to do this is by having a good look at your blog, publication, conference or speaking opportunity where your bio will appear.
+The easiest way to do this is by having a good look at your current website or blog.

 - What is its voice?